S3 Lifecycle Policy Cost Optimization

 Create a lifecycle policy to transition objects to S3 Glacier Instant Retrieval after 30 days.

-Option C is correct because transitioning to S3 Glacier Instant Retrieval after 30 days reduces storage cost while maintaining millisecond access.
+Transitioning to S3 Glacier Instant Retrieval after 30 days reduces storage cost while maintaining millisecond access.
 Option A is wrong because S3 Standard-IA has retrieval fees that might increase cost for single access.
-Option B is wrong because S3 One Zone-IA is cheaper but less durable.
-Option D is wrong because S3 Glacier Deep Archive has long retrieval times.
+Option B is wrong because S3 Glacier Deep Archive has long retrieval times (hours), making it unsuitable for logs that may need to be accessed occasionally.
+Option D is wrong because S3 One Zone-IA is less durable (does not replicate across AZs) and may not be appropriate for log data.

 Answer analysis